 The Department of Art has two fully staffed state-of-the-art Mac based computer labs loaded with the latest software available and access to a variety of output methods, including 3D printing, UV printing, muilti-channel video and audio, digital embroidery and AR/VR apparatus.
 Not only will you learn the ins and outs of graphic design, you can gain real world learning and applications with our socially-engaged design lab, PLATFORM.

 PLATFORM: is a socially engaged design program in the graphic design concentration area in the Department of Art.
+The studio is part of the BA and BFA programs in the graphic design concentration area and starting in Fall 2021 an MA degree will be offered.
+Students in other departments are able to participate.
 Through a set of courses, the program offers students hands-on learning opportunities to work on real-world design problems for both local and regional nonprofits that advocate for underserved communities.
 Students learn the value of an integrative, interdisciplinary design practice that encourages teamwork and collaboration, empowering them to be active members of their community.